Triple Negative Breast Cancer Symptoms

 While triple negative breast cancer does not look any different from other forms of breast cancer, it has some important distinctions.
 First, triple negative breast cancer tests negatively for estrogen, progesterone and HER-2/neu hormone receptors.
 Therefore, hormone therapy, which is often used to treat breast cancer, is rendered ineffective.
 Second, triple negative breast cancer tumors have cells that tend to resemble the basal, or outer, cells that surround the breast ducts.
 Finally, triple negative cancers are usually more aggressive than other forms of cancer and have a greater tendency to spread and recur following treatment.

-With that said, the symptoms of triple negative breast cancer are the same as those associated with other forms of breast cancer.
+The symptoms of triple negative breast cancer can be similar to those associated with other forms of breast cancer.
 Some common signs include:

 - Lumps or masses felt on or within a breast